Developer66/Code-Collection/README.md

 # CodeCollection

-Save your code fast & easy.
+Save your code smart, fast & easy.
 Use CodeCollection save your code you need every day.

 ## Getting Started